aaronremski/AnalyzeABTesting/README.md

 ## Part I - Probability
 1. Load data into dataframe and clean
-2. Obtain basic proportions for statistics such as (but not limited to):
+2. Obtain basic proportions for statistics such as (but not limited to):<br/>
-  a. conversion rate regardless of treatment or control
+  a. conversion rate regardless of treatment or control<br/>
-  b. probability an individual received the treatment page
+  b. probability an individual received the treatment page<br/>
-  c. conversion rate of individual who received control page
+  c. conversion rate of individual who received control page<br/>

 ## Part II - A/B Test
 1. Assume under the null hypothesis,  𝑝𝑛𝑒𝑤  and  𝑝𝑜𝑙𝑑  both have "true" success rates equal to the converted success rate regardless of page - that is  𝑝𝑛𝑒𝑤  and  𝑝𝑜𝑙𝑑  are equal